dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/read-related-data.md

 The Contoso University sample web application demonstrates how to create ASP.NET Core MVC web applications using Entity Framework Core and Visual Studio.
 For information about the tutorial series, see [the first tutorial in the series](intro.md).

 In the previous tutorial, you completed the School data model.
-In this tutorial, you'll read and display related data -- that's, data that the Entity Framework loads into navigation properties.
+In this tutorial, you'll read and display related data -- that is, data that the Entity Framework loads into navigation properties.

 The following illustrations show the pages that you'll work with.